ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 Remember where we constructed the container namespace?
 We defined the name of the `config.ctn` to be simply `config`.

-This particular example (with firstname, lastname) might seem a bit useless, well ok, it is useless.
+This particular example (with firstname, lastname) might seem a bit useless.
-I like to separate configuration from the service definitions using imports are a neat way to do so.
+I like to separate configuration from the service definitions, using imports are a neat way to do so.

 ## Service definitions